COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/removearrow.png", width: 90%),
   caption: [Image of `RemoveArrow` script attached to a `Remove Arrow` `GameObject` in Hub World.
-The `Remove arrow` `GameObject` is not a physical object, but has 2 collision triggers attached that activate the script's function.]
+The `Remove Arrow` `GameObject` is not a physical object, but has 2 collision triggers attached that activate the script's function.]
 )

 / Function description: